isdanryan/AbleCase/readme.md

    - Cases (page): List of cases showing current status (Open/Closed)
    - Case details (page): Create a or edit details of a case.
 Can add and view case communications.
    - Case Communications (page): Record of all communications relating to the case.
 Can search and filter.
-   - Case history (page): An overview of the history of the case, showing any updates to the case.

 ### Client Management (app)
    - Client details (page): Create or edit the main details of each client along with login details for customer portal.